NSHAVER1/MSDS6306-Homework11/README.md

 This project downloads the S&P500 stock index data from the default data source used by the get.hist.quote function that is part of the tseries data and examines the effect of increasing decay factors on a plot of that data.
+# RESULTS OF PROJECT FOR REVIEW ON GITHUB

+To go directly to the output of this research, click here: https://github.com/NSHAVER1/MSDS6306-Homework11/blob/master/paper/NShaver_DDS_HW11.md

 # COPYRIGHT INFO